jimmyskull/LUAcheck/docsrc/warnings.rst

 Line length limits
 ^^^^^^^^^^^^^^^^^^

-Luacheck warns about lines that are longer then some limit.
+LUAcheck warns about lines that are longer then some limit.
 Default limit is ``120`` characters.
 It's possible to change this limit using ``--max-line-length`` CLI option or disable the check completely with ``--no-max-line-length``; there are similar config and inline options.